fxnai/docs/create/secrets.md

 {% callout %} Once a secret is created, its value can only be viewed on [fxn.ai](https://fxn.ai/account/developers) {% /callout %}

-You can also specify global secrets on [fxn.ai](https://fxn.ai/account/developers)
+You can also define global secrets on [fxn.ai](https://fxn.ai/account/developers)

 ![specifying global secrets on Function](/fxn-env.png)

 ### Predictor Secrets
 As the name implies, predictor secrets are specific to a given predictor.
-To specify a predictor secret, use the `--env` flag in the Function CLI:
+To define a predictor secret, use the `--env` flag when creating the predictor in the Function CLI:
 ```bash
 # Open a terminal and run this command to create our predictor
 fxn create @username/transcribe transcribe.ipynb --env OPENAI_API_KEY=1234abcd